dominique-shore/Fluvial-Geomorphology/Course_Topics/module-08.md

 <a href="https://s3-us-west-2.amazonaws.com/etalweb.joewheaton.org/Courses/fluvial/2021/WATS5150_Module_08_FieldTrip.pdf" class="hollow button"><i class="fa fa-file-pdf-o" aria-hidden="true"></i> Field Trip Handout for Print</a><br>
 <a href="https://photos.app.goo.gl/12RC4vStdFQecekJ7" class="hollow button"><i class="fa fa-camera" aria-hidden="true"></i> Share your Field Trip Photos Here!</a>
 </div>
+### Some Tips when Mapping in Field

+- Decide what tier of mapping is necessary for your purposes.
+- Clear definition of **minimum mapping unit** in terms of multiple of bankfull width (e.g. 0.25 bfw or 1/3 bfw) for minimum length-scale of longest axis of unit.
+This helps avoid mapping every micro-habitat (hydraulic unit scale) unit like pocket pools and focus on broader picture).
+We discussed how this choice is necessarily problem specific (e.g. you might go finer-scale for some fish habitat work; coarser-scale for broader geomorphic interpretations)
+- The fact that the taxonomy **filters down your choices** to 2 or 3 units at Tier 3 when applying one attribute at a time.
+The goal is not necessarily to get the absolute correct unit: but narrow down to possible candidates and sometimes units have a "complex" history and are truly a mix of different units.
+Sometimes it will obviously land on 1 unit, where it does not, don't fight it or force it.
+Just say it is "one of these two or three", or "most likely this one, but could be that one", or "a mix of these two".
+- Instead of focusing on identifying units by polygons and identifying their boundaries, when identifying in the field go to their **defining point** or mid point.
+For example, the top of a bar (convexity) , the deepest part of a pool (concavity), the crest of a riffle, the middle of a boring planar reach.
+Just identify the point and worry less about the boundaries between the units.

 ### Map for Field Trip Reaches
 <div class="responsive-embed">
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=199HlISAYyFJTkYhLHtj0gPviPJMVi_nU" width="640" height="480"></iframe></div>